elouanhaquin/elouanhaquin/README.md

 Here, take a lamp it could be dark down there ! 🪔

  - 🎓 I have an associate’s degree in Computer Science, and I'm a part time student at CESI University, where I'm working towards obtaining a master degree in Lead Programing.
- - 🤓 When I'm not in school, I'm working as a 3D programmer at Eca Robotics.
+ - 🤓 When I'm not in school, I'm working as a 3D programmer at <a href="https://exail.com/"  target="_blank"  >Exail</a>.
- - ⛵ To be more specific, I am doing a simulator on underwater mine countermeasures, you can learn more [here](https://www.ecagroup.com/en/business/eca-group-reaches-another-milestone-with-regard-to-the-unmanned-vehicles-that-will-be-manufactured-in-belgium-for-the-mine-warfare-programme-of-the-belgian-navy-and-the-royal-netherlands-navy).
+ - ⛵ To be more specific, I am working on updating a large legacy codebase to Unreal 5.

 ##